Carolina BLU Document Delivery and Interlibrary Loan services are currently fulfilling requests for materials.

 The Law Library is loaning physical items to members of the UNC community.
 Requests for loans of physical items should be made through the UNC Libraries catalog with UNC library accounts.
 Law students and faculty will be notified when a physical items is available and provided instructions for scheduling curbside pickup at the law school.

-All library materials currently checked out have been renewed so that no fines will accrue.
-If you have library materials that you would like to return before the library reopens, please return books to the book drop located outside the lower rotunda entrance to the law school building.
+Many checked out library materials are being auto-renewed.
+Please pay close attention to due dates.
+If you have library materials that you would like to return before the library reopens, please return books to the silver book drop located outside the lower rotunda entrance to the law school building.

 For a limited time, HathiTrust makes available to members the Emergency Temporary Access Service (ETAS), which will allow students, faculty, and staff from eligible member libraries to have online reading access to materials that are currently unavailable to them in their library collections.
 All users continue to have access to more than 6.7 million public domain and Creative Commons-licensed works.
 The ETAS services provides online access to many other monographs normally only available to the UNC Community in print.